angular/angular/aio/content/guide/quickstart.md

 Welcome to Angular!
 Angular helps you build modern applications for the web, mobile, or desktop.

 This guide shows you how to build and run a simple Angular app.
-You'll use the [Angular CLI](cli "CLI command reference") to accelerate development, while adhering to the [Style Guide](guide/styleguide "Angular style guide") recommendations that benefit _every_ Angular project.
+You'll use the [Angular CLI tool](cli "CLI command reference") to accelerate development, while adhering to the [Style Guide](guide/styleguide "Angular style guide") recommendations that benefit _every_ Angular project.

 This guide takes less than 30 minutes to complete.
-At the end of this guide, you can download a copy of the final application code.
+At the end of this guide&mdash;as part of final code review&mdash;there is a link to download a copy of the final application code.
+(If you don't execute the commands in this guide, you can still download the final application code.)

 {@a devenv}